jredfox/evilnotchlib/README.md

 ```
 Capability System unlike forges mine is easy to use and understand as well as an ICapTick version for all objects that can tick
 MCPMappings and ReflectionUtil API: ability to get and set objects with ease
-Menu Lib(split from mod in 1.2.3 release): allows for modders to register their menu for multiple menu browsing
-IItemRenderer(split from mod in 1.2.3 release)
-BlockAPI: set objects in blocks for coders
+BlockUtil: set objects in blocks for coders
 Basic MC Lib:ability to make modding easier automation for registration and lang
 GeneralRegistry: registry for commands, sound types and other general stuffs regsiter stuff here for compatibility
 EntityModRegistry: support SpawnListEntries with NBT mobs